-The temporary directory names are prefixed with temp and use a uuid as a unique name.
+The temporary directory names are prefixed with temp and use a unique name.
 The temporary directories will be created in the current working directory for the mechanism to work on all supported platforms (Windows, Mac and Linux) even with limited permissions.